yongjiajun/SEF-SupermarketSys/README.md

 # SupermarketSupportSystem - $$$

-###### for Software Engineering Fundamentals Assignment, RMIT 2018
+###### for Software Engineering Fundamentals Assignment, RMIT University 2018

-SupermarketSupportSystem is a revolutionary self-checkout system that does what a conventional self-checkout system should do.
+SupermarketSupportSystem is a simple yet revolutionary self-checkout system that does what a conventional self-checkout system should do.
 Please consider buying our system and give us your money.

 ##### Group Members: